heyitswejdan/wejdan.github.io/proof_complexity.md

 If PIT axioms have p-bounded proofs, then AC^0[p]-Frege is equivalent to IPS, Frege, and Extended Frege, which can explain the apparent difficulty of proving super-polynomial lower bounds for it.

 > Theorem 1.2 (Brief; see Section 4 for the full statement).
 Super-polynomial lower bounds for the Ideal Proof System imply that the permanent does not have polynomial-size algebraic circuits, that is, $$VNP\not=VP$$ (a long-standing and impactful problem).
+>
+> **Circuit complexity, proof complexity, and polynomial identity testing: The ideal proof system** by Joshua Grochow, and Toniann Pitassi

 # Final remarks